-Prepare your network or web server for iCloud Private Relay iCloud Private Relay is a new internet privacy service offered as a part of an iCloud+ subscription that allows users on iOS 15, iPadOS 15, and macOS Monterey to connect to and browse the web more privately and securely.
+Prepare your network or web server for iCloud Private Relay iCloud Private Relay is an internet privacy service offered as a part of an iCloud+ subscription that allows users on iOS 15, iPadOS 15, and macOS Monterey and later to connect to and browse the web more privately and securely.
 Private Relay protects users’ web browsing in Safari, DNS resolution queries, and insecure http app traffic.
 Internet connections set up through Private Relay use anonymous IP addresses that map to the region a user is in, without divulging the user’s exact location or identity.
-Learn how to provide the best possible experience for users of Private Relay on your network.
+Learn how to provide the best possible experience for users of Private Relay on your network or website.

-The iCloud Private Relay service uses an innovative multi-hop architecture in which users’ requests are sent through two separate internet relays operated by different entities.
+iCloud Private Relay uses an innovative multi-hop architecture in which users’ requests are sent through two separate internet relays operated by different entities.
 This way, no single party — including Apple — can view or collect the details of users’ browsing activity.
 Private Relay validates that the client connecting is an iPhone, iPad, or Mac, so you can be assured that connections are coming from an Apple device.
 Private Relay replaces the user’s original IP address with one assigned from the range of IP addresses used by the service.
 The assigned relay IP address may be shared among more than one Private Relay user in the same area.
 The relay IP address presented to networks and web servers accurately represents the client’s coarse city-level location by default, allowing your network to receive relevant location information when attempting to enforce geo-based restrictions based on IP address.

 Optimize for Private Relay connections